About the Center

 Note from the executive director

-I have just completed my first full year as Executive Director of Neighborhood House Community Center.
 It is an honor to lead Madison’s oldest community center.
-Our community center is almost 100 years old and continues to serve our neighborhoods, and the greater neighborhood of Madison.
-Neighborhood House is “home” to a very large number of multi-cultural groups that include the African Association, UNIMA, Ghana Association, Muslim Women’s Group, Caribbean Club, Bolivian Dancers, Hindu Dharma Circle, Oak Apple Morris Dancers, Liberian Group, Taiko Japanese Drum Group, and many other cultural groups.
+Our community center is almost 100 years old and continues to serve our neighborhoods and the greater neighborhood of Madison.
+Neighborhood House is home to a very large number of multi-cultural groups that include the African Association, United Nigerians in Madison Association, Ghana Association, Muslim Women’s Group, Caribbean Club, Boliviamanta Group, Oak Apple Morris Dancers, Liberian Group, Danza de Todos Los, Japanese TAIKO Drum, and many other cultural groups.
 Our diversity and commitment to community has been a constant at Neighborhood House for almost 100 years.
 Read more...

 We provide services for all of the City of Madison as well as Greenbush, Vilas, Dudgeon-Monroe, Baycreek, and Monona Bay Communities.